jmdict-kindle/jmdict-kindle/README.md

 make combined.mobi
 ```

-If you build in on WSL the commans are as follows:
+If you build in on WSL the commands are as follows:
 ```
 make ISWSL=TRUE
 ```